By Alane Archer, ND, CNC

-If you have been following this blog for more than a hot minute you have heard us talk about the importance of sleep.
+If you have been following this blog for more than a hot minute you have heard us talk about the importance of sleep for weight loss.
 It is a key contributor to many areas of your health.
 It is not just calories in and calories out.
 You also cannot out work a bad diet with exercise.

-There is a tremendous amount of evidence that sleep plays an important role in weight management.
+There is a tremendous amount of evidence that sleep plays an important role in weight management (weight loss).
 Insufficient sleep is strongly linked to obesity and metabolic disorders, as well as to diabetes.
 But we’re still working to understand the underlying mechanisms by which sleep can influence weight.

 Studies suggest the restricted sleep may make it more difficult for people to choose healthful foods, and that lack of sleep may contribute to a shift in calorie consumption to later in the day, to the detriment of our waistlines.

 A pair of recent studies indicates that sleep deprivation causes neurological changes that may compromise judgment and trigger desire for unhealthful foods.
 This study found that lack of sleep is associated with diminished activity in the brain’s frontal lobe, an area that’s critical to judgment and complex decision making.
 Participants who were sleep deprived made different, less healthful food decisions than those who were not.
 And in this study, researchers found that in people who were sleep deprived, the reward center of the brain was more strongly activated by unhealthful foods than in those who had received sufficient sleep.